Skip to Content

 Other Motorhome Rental Companies

-Just because we love Kiwi Motorhomes, doesn’t mean they are your only option.
-In fact, they mainly rent luxury motorhomes so budget travelers may want to look elsewhere.
+Just because we love Star RV, doesn’t mean they are your only option.
 You should do a bit of research and choose the best company for YOU!
+To make your research a little easier, you can read my blog on my favorite motorhome rental companies in New Zealand here, or check out a quick overview below!

 On Motorhome Republic you can see all the companies available in New Zealand but below are some of the most popular.